AlirezaRoshanzamir/continuous-delivery-course/2-introduction/presentation.md

   - This means we can avoid the **2/3 of features** we build that  deliver **zero** or **negative value** to our businesses.
 - Happier teams

-Continuous delivery isn't magic.
-It's about **continuous, daily improvement**: consistently striving for better results by embracing the principle **"if it hurts, do it more often, and bring the pain forward"**.  <!-- .element: class="fragment fade-in-parent-with-next custom" -->
+&shy;<!-- .element: class="fragment fade-in-with-next custom" -->Continuous delivery isn't magic.
+It's about **continuous, daily improvement**: consistently striving for better results by embracing the principle **"if it hurts, do it more often, and bring the pain forward"**.

 <img src="assets/continuous-improvement-meme.webp" width="250">